 Are there disadvantages to withdrawing mid-term?

 Although there are some good reasons to leave during a term, there are also some disadvantages.
 Your student will leave without having earned any college credit for the term.
 You may receive some portion of tuition money back, or you may not, but your student will have earned nothing.
-If your student can complete the semester, he will at least leave with some college credits to transfer to another institution or to have on his transcript when he returns.
-If your student can remain for a few weeks, and can accomplish decent grades, he may want to complete at least some college credit.
-You also want to help your student be very sure that whatever he is feeling is not temporary.
+If your student can complete the semester, they will at least leave with some college credits to transfer to another institution or to have on their transcript when they return.
+If your student can remain for a few weeks, and can accomplish decent grades, they may want to complete at least some college credit.
+You also want to help your student be very sure that whatever they are feeling is not temporary.
 The mid-semester time is often a difficult and stressful time for many students.
-Help your student try to determine whether it is possible that he may feel differently in a few days or weeks.
+Help your student try to determine whether it is possible that they may feel differently in a few days or weeks.
 Don’t waste the semester if things might get better soon.
 You and your student will also need to investigate financial aid implications of leaving during a term.
-It is possible that he will need to repay any aid that he has received.
+It is possible that they will need to repay any aid that they have received.

 What should we consider before my student makes a decision?

-Before your student makes her final decision, she will need to talk to some people at the school and both you and she will need to gather information.
+Before your student makes their final decision, they will need to talk to some people at the school and both you and your student will need to gather information.

 It is important that your student leave school with a plan if at all possible.
-She needs to think about what she will do next.
-Will she return home?
-Will she need to get a job right away?
-Does she plan to return to school or transfer to another school?
-What will she do in the meantime?
-Withdrawing from school does not indicate failure, but your student may feel as though she has failed if she does not have a plan.
-Help her decide what is next.
+They need to think about what they will do next.
+Will they return home?
+Will they need to get a job right away?
+Do they plan to return to school or transfer to another school?
+What will they do in the meantime?
+Withdrawing from school does not indicate failure, but your student may feel as though they have failed if they do not have a plan.
+Help your student decide what is next.

 Your student should ask the college some important questions:

 - Is there a deadline for withdrawing from the college?